HTTP API

 .

-The query would thus look like this:
+The query would thus, look like this:

-GET https://api.{region}.{cloudProvider}.commercetools.com/<project-key>/products/<example-product-id>?expand=masterData.current.categories%5B*%5D
+GET https://api.{region}.commercetools.com/<project-key>/products/<example-product-id>?expand=masterData.current.categories%5B*%5D

-To get the parent Category of the product's categories expanded, use masterData.current.categories[*].parent
+To get the parent Category of the Product's categories expanded, use masterData.current.categories[*].parent

 as expansion path.